variotry/knockout-decorator/README.md

 (Define IObservableArray&lt;T&gt; as `type IObservableArray<T> = variotry.KnockoutDecorator.IObservableArray<T>;` )

-### 3.Use computed
+### 3.Use pureComputed and computed

-Just attach "@vt.computed" to a accessor as below.
+Just attach "@vt.pureComputed" or "@vt.computed" to a accessor as below.

     @vt.observable
     public firstName = "Bob";